 Disruptive behavior disorders (DBD) are a group of behavioral problems defined as disruptive because those who are affected by it will cause disruptions with the people and activities around them.
 These disruptive behavior disorders are characterized by patterns of ongoing uncooperative, defiant, and hostile behaviors toward authority figures that negatively impact daily functioning.
 The most common types of disruptive behavior disorders are oppositional defiant disorder (ODD) and conduct disorder.
 The main difference between these two disorders is the severity of the symptoms; conduct disorder is considered the more serious of the two.

-While you may be at a loss for how to better control your behaviors and learn more adaptive coping strategies, an effective treatment program like the one offered at Highland Ridge can help you get your life under control.
+While you may be at a loss for how to better control your behaviors and learn more adaptive coping strategies, an effective treatment program like the one offered at Highland Ridge Hospital can help you get your life under control.
 The compassionate staff at Highland Ridge Hospital can help you learn more positive behaviors and how to appropriately react to life situations.

 Helping a Loved One or Family Member Get Treatment

 Watching someone you love struggling to get through the day with a disruptive behavior disorder can be hard.
 On one hand you may feel badly because deep down you know they aren’t purposely trying to be difficult and disruptive, but on the other hand you may have become fed up and completely frustrated.
 While you may have come to the conclusion that your loved one needs help, you may be at loss for what you can do to help them.
 You may be afraid of saying the wrong thing and making the situation worse, but you know you have to reach out and do something to let them know that you care about them.
-Here are some things to keep in mind when trying to help a loved one seek inpatient treatment:
+Here are some things to keep in mind when trying to help a loved one seek inpatient treatment at a center or hospital:

 Educate yourself: Take the time to learn about disruptive behavior disorders so that you gain a better understanding of what your loved one is going through.
-Additionally, look at the different types of treatment techniques used for this type of this disorder as well as specific treatment centers so that you have the information needed to provide to your loved one.
+Additionally, look at the different types of treatment techniques used for this type of this disorder as well as specific treatment centers or hospitals so that you have the information needed to provide to your loved one.
 This will allow you to have an open, frank discussion with your loved one about treatment.

 Why Consider Treatment at Highland Ridge